 – helps you to lose weight

-– lowers risk of heart stroke and other cardiovascular diseases
+– lowers the risk of heart stroke and other cardiovascular diseases

-Cardiovascular exercise has huge impact on your mental health.
-It lowers anxiety and depression especially if you do it in the nature.
+Cardiovascular exercise has a huge impact on your mental health.
+It lowers anxiety and depression especially if you do it in nature.

 But the question is which one is better?!

-But there are few things you need to be aware of while you run.
-It is demanding, high-impact exercise comparing to walking which is low-impact exercise.
-Over time, it may lead you to common overuse injuries such as stress fractures, problems with feet fascias, knee pain etc. So be careful, gradually increase the mileage, take care about recovery, sleep enough, buy good shoes for running, avoid running on hard and flat surface and you will be fine.
+But there are a few things you need to be aware of while you run.
+It is a demanding, high-impact exercise compared to walking which is a low-impact exercise.
+Over time, it may lead you to common overuse injuries such as stress fractures, problems with feet fascias, knee pain, etc. So be careful, gradually increase the mileage, take care about recovery, sleep enough, buy good shoes for running, avoid running on hard and flat surfaces and you will be fine.